Susannah Lees

 John and Susannah decided to emigrate

-to Zion and
+to Zion Liverpool

 the 22nd of April 1855.
 Susannah's two